Study Focuses on Arthritis Drugs

 Celebrex, a competing product, according to a new study.

-The findings being presented at a medical meeting Friday affirmed an earlier
+The findings being presented at a medical meeting Friday affirmed an

 study commissioned by Celebrex manufacturer Pharmacia Corp.
-The new study -
+The new

-also done by Pharmacia - is potentially significant, however, because the
+also done by Pharmacia - is potentially significant, however, because

 Food and Drug Administration requires two investigations